-A Company Voluntary Arrangement (CVA) is an agreement to reduce a company’s unsecured debt payments.
+A CVA is an agreement to reduce a company’s unsecured debt payments.
 It normally lasts 3-5 years.
 If the terms of the agreement are met 50% or more of the debt may be written off.

-- Do you have to tell customers if a CVA is used?
+- Do customers have to be told if you start a CVA?